Katja Küttner

 Katja Küttner (born 1971) is a Finnish actress.
 She won a Jussi Award for Best Actress for Princess (2010).

-Early life
+Early life and education

-She was born in 1971 in Oulainen, Finland.
+Katja Kukkola was born in 1971 in Oulainen, Finland.
 She attended Lahti Folk High School for one year and then studied for two years to become a kindergarten teacher.
-In the meantime, she applied to the Helsinki Theater Academy.
+In the meantime, she applied to the Helsinki Theatre Academy.
 She was ultimately accepted in 1994 and graduated with a master's degree in 1998.

 Career

-She played a grieving mother in Eläville ja kuolleille (2005).
-She had the lead role of Anna Lappalainen in Princess (2010), for which she won a Jussi Award for Best Actress.
-She appeared in the series Queen of Fucking Everything (2025).
+Küttner played a grieving mother in Eläville ja kuolleille (2005).
+She had the lead role in the 2010 film Anna Lappalainen in Princess, for which she won a Jussi Award for Best Actress.

+In 2025 Küttner appeared in the TV series Queen of Fucking Everything, written and directed by Tiina Lymi for YLE and sold around the world.

 Personal life

-She and her husband, screenwriter Iiro Küttner, have three children.
+Küttner and her husband, screenwriter Iiro Küttner, have three children.